Main content start

 Research

-My research agenda seeks to answer a fundamental question: how do the processes of state governance—from population-level policies to everyday institutional interactions—intersect to shape the life chances of marginalized groups, particularly low-income Black and Brown families?
-Empirically, I have sought to answer this question by studying the effects of state policy, from mass incarceration to restrictive immigration laws, on women’s and infant health; how the state governs children at the junction of child welfare and juvenile justice institutions; and how the process of leaving prison influences social integration and mental health.
-In these projects, I have deployed a range of qualitative and quantitative methods, including ethnographic observation, in-depth interviews, and analyses of survey and administrative data that leverage causal inference techniques.
-Taken together, my research contributes to the fields of health disparities; poverty and inequality; punishment and society; race, class, and gender; and methods for studying hard-to-reach populations.
-My work has appeared in American Sociological Review, American Journal of Sociology, Proceedings of the National Academy of Sciences, Social Forces, American Journal of Epidemiology, Sociological Forum, and Social Science and Medicine.
+My research agenda seeks to answer a fundamental question: how does the state govern groups on the urban margins—particularly low-income Black and Brown communities—and how do the dimensions of state governance, from everyday institutional interactions to population-level policies, intersect to shape the life chances of residents and community members?
+Specifically, I study how the state regulates children at the junction of child welfare and juvenile justice institutions, as well as the effects of mass incarceration and restrictive immigration laws on household life, community wellbeing, and broader urban inequality.
+To examine these questions, I have deployed a range of qualitative and quantitative methods, including ethnographic observation, community-based interview studies, and analyses of survey and administrative data that leverage causal inference techniques.
+Taken together, my research contributes to the fields of community and urban sociology, law and crime, poverty and inequality, and methods for studying hard-to-reach populations.
+My work has appeared in American Sociological Review, American Journal of Sociology, Proceedings of the National Academy of Sciences, Social Forces, American Journal of Epidemiology, Sociological Forum, and Social Science & Medicine.

-My dissertation investigates how marginalized groups are governed given that the complexity of people's lives defies institutional boundaries.
+My current book project—Interlocking Institutions: Welfare, Punishment, and the Governance of Crossover Youth—investigates how marginalized groups are governed given that the complexity of people's lives defies institutional boundaries.
 How does the state construct and classify people, for example, as patients or prisoners, healthy or disabled, legal or illegal?
 To answer this question, I study a case that spans bureaucratic borders: crossover youth, children at the junction of child welfare and juvenile justice institutions.
 Because crossover youth—perceived as both dependent and delinquent—challenge the legal, administrative, and moral boundaries of these two institutions, they present an ideal case for illuminating interlocking processes of state governance.
 To analyze how crossover youth are governed, I conducted over 300 hours of ethnographic observation within a California juvenile court and 40 interviews with court actors.
 This project has received support from the National Science Foundation, Josephine de Karman Foundation, and several funding sources at Stanford University.
-A journal manuscript based on this project was recently published at American Sociological Review.
+One article based on this project is published in American Sociological Review and recently received the Devah Pager Outstanding Article Award from the Inequality, Poverty, and Mobility Section of the American Sociological Association.

 Teaching

-Sociology offers the unique and transformative opportunity to develop tools that help us better understand the relationship between our lived experience and broader society.
-My pedagogical approach is driven by a belief in the importance of building bridges for intellectual growth: between personal experience and academic inquiry; between empirical questions and varied data sources; and between students, both within and beyond the classroom.
+Sociology offers the transformative opportunity to develop tools that help us better understand the relationship between our lived experience and broader society.
 As a teacher and mentor, I seek to guide students in this process by fostering their natural curiosity about the social world, helping them develop critical thinking skills, and building collaborative learning communities.

-As a Ph.D. student, I held three primary teaching roles: teaching assistant for "Theoretical Analysis and Research Design," “The Social Determinants of Health,” and “America’s Poverty Course;” co-coordinator of the Sociology Department’s Qualitative Methods Workshop for four years; and co-facilitator of a course I developed with fellow Stanford Ph.D. students—“What is a Good Life?”—for students incarcerated at a San Francisco County jail.
-As a project coordinator at Harvard Kennedy School and as a graduate student, I have also mentored over a dozen undergraduate research assistants, many of whom are now pursuing their own academic careers.
-My experiences as a student, teacher, and mentor have motivated me to build a supportive and intellectually stimulating community for my own undergraduate and graduate students moving forward.
+I have developed my teaching philosophy and practice in three different roles: as primary instructor for a junior seminar at Brown University on the governance of marginalized communities; as a teaching assistant at Stanford University for "Theoretical Analysis and Research Design," “The Social Determinants of Health,” and “America’s Poverty Course;” and co-coordinator of the Stanford Sociology Department’s Qualitative Methods Workshop, as well as a course I developed with fellow Ph.D. students—“What is a Good Life?”—for students incarcerated at a San Francisco County jail.
+As a project coordinator at Harvard Kennedy School, graduate student, and now postdoctoral fellow, I have also mentored over a dozen undergraduate research assistants, many of whom are now pursuing their own academic careers.
+My own experiences learning in community have motivated me to build supportive and intellectually stimulating environments for students moving forward.

 Contact